-- Deterministic effects are threshold health effects, that are related directly to the absorbed radiation dose and the severity of the effect increases as the dose increases.
+- Deterministic effects are threshold health effects related directly to the absorbed radiation dose, and the severity of the effect increases as the dose increases.

 - Stochastic effects occur by chance, generally occurring without a threshold level of dose.
-Probability of occurrence of stochastic effects is proportional to the dose but the severity of the effect is independent of the dose received.
+The probability of occurrence of stochastic effects is proportional to the dose, but the severity of the effect is independent of the dose received.

-In radiobiology, deterministic effects (or non-stochastic health effects) are health effects, that are related directly to the absorbed radiation dose and the severity of the effect increases as the dose increases.
+In radiobiology, deterministic effects (or non-stochastic health effects) are health effects that are related directly to the absorbed radiation dose, and the severity of the effect increases as the dose increases.
 Deterministic effects have a threshold below which no detectable clinical effects do occur.
 The threshold may be very low (of the order of magnitude of 0.1 Gy or higher) and may vary from person to person.
-For doses between 0.25 Gy and 0.5 Gy slight blood changes may be detected by medical evaluations and for doses between 0.5 Gy and 1.5 Gy blood changes will be noted and symptoms of nausea, fatigue, vomiting occur.
+For doses between 0.25 Gy and 0.5 Gy, slight blood changes may be detected by medical evaluations, and for doses between 0.5 Gy and 1.5 Gy, blood changes will be noted.
+Symptoms of nausea, fatigue, and vomiting occur.

-Once the threshold has been exceeded, the severity of an effect increases with dose.
-The reason for the presence of this threshold dose is that radiation damage (serious malfunction or death) of a critical population of cells (high doses tend to kill cells) in a given tissue needs to be sustained before injury is expressed in a clinically relevant form.
-Therefore, deterministic effects are also termed tissue reaction.
-They are also called non-stochastic effects to contrast with chance-like stochastic effects (e.g. cancer induction).
+Once the threshold has been exceeded, the severity of an effect increases with the dose.
+The reason for the presence of this threshold dose is that radiation damage (serious malfunction or death) of a critical population of cells (high doses tend to kill cells) in a given tissue needs to be sustained before an injury is expressed in a clinically relevant form.
+Therefore, deterministic effects are also termed tissue reactions.
+They are also called non-stochastic effects to contrast with chance-like stochastic effects (e.g., cancer induction).

 Deterministic effects are not necessarily more or less serious than stochastic effects.
-High doses can cause visually dramatic radiation burns, and/or rapid fatality through acute radiation syndrome.
+High doses can cause visually dramatic radiation burns and/or rapid fatality through acute radiation syndrome.
 Acute doses below 250 mGy are unlikely to have any observable effects.
-Acute doses of about 3 to 5 Gy have a 50% chance of killing a person some weeks after the exposure, if a person receives no medical treatment.
-Deterministic effects can ultimately lead to a temporary nuisance or also to a fatality.
+Acute doses of about 3 to 5 Gy have a 50% chance of killing a person some weeks after the exposure if a person receives no medical treatment.
+Deterministic effects can ultimately lead to a temporary nuisance or fatality.
 Examples of deterministic effects:

 Examples of deterministic effects are: